 If you are interested in any of our services or would like to have a chat to see how ITS Research can enhance and add efficiency to your research, please email the team at: email@example.com.

 Researchers preparing grant bids are encouraged to contact ITS Research to assess their IT requirements.
-ITS Research can help with IT costing, clarify technical requirements, suggest available services and provide guidance for researchers formulating a Data Management Plan (DMP) for submission with their application.
+ITS Research can help with IT costing, clarify technical requirements, suggest available services and guide researchers formulating a Data Management Plan (DMP) for submission with their application.

 Please contact ITS-Research consultants at least 3 weeks in advance of the award deadline for pre-award support e.g. by emailing: firstname.lastname@example.org